Skip to main content

 This is the pass most teams skip, and it’s the most valuable one.

-Dedupe.ly handles this well with configurable match scoring, you can weight certain fields (like email or LinkedIn URL) more heavily than others.
-The result is a much more accurate merge operation with far fewer false positives.
+Dedupe.ly handles this well with configurable match scoring.
+You can weight certain fields like email or LinkedIn URL more heavily than others.
+The result is a more accurate merge operation with fewer false positives.

 What to watch for during deep dedup

-Do not auto-merge without reviewing enriched fields.
+Don’t auto-merge without reviewing enriched fields.
 When two records have different email addresses but the same LinkedIn URL, you need to decide which email is canonical.
-When one record has a phone number and the other doesn’t, make sure the merge preserves that data.
+When one record has a phone number and the other doesn’t, the merge has to preserve that data.

-A good dedup tool will show you field-by-field conflicts and let you choose which value wins.
-This is especially important for records that may represent the same person at different points in time (e.g., a contact who changed jobs, relevant if you’re running post-promotion prospecting workflows).
+A good dedup tool shows you field-by-field conflicts and lets you choose which value wins.
+This matters especially for records that may represent the same person at different points in time, for example a contact who changed jobs, which is relevant if you’re running post-promotion prospecting workflows.

 The Full Sequence at a Glance